10 Most Important Breakthroughs in Space Exploration

 Laika

 Before humans could head out beyond the Earth’s atmosphere, scientists had to be sure that living creatures could survive both the launch of a space craft and the zero gravity experience in space.
 So it was that in 1957 a stray cross-breed dog named Laika became the first living creature to go into space.
-She did survive the journey and for some time in zero gravity (thus proving that living creatures would make it) but sadly she died shortly afterwards.
-Although it was initially reported that her oxygen ran out, some 45 years later it became clear that she actually died from overheating as a result of a problem with one part of the space craft.
+She did survive the journey and for some time in zero gravity (thus proving that living creatures would make it).
+But sadly she died shortly afterwards.
+It was initially told that her oxygen ran out.
+But 45 years later, it became clear that she actually died from overheating as a result of a problem with one part of the space craft.
 However, this little dog has gone down in history, having paved the way for humans to follow suit and venture out into the great unknown.

 02 – The First Person in Space